montagestudio/docs.montagestudio.com/montagejs/event-handling.md

 ```

 ### Event handler precedence
 The event manager will always invoke the most specific event handler.
-For instance, in the following example the listener object defines two event handlers, one that includes the target’s identifier string (`handleLoginBtnMousedown()`) and one that doesn’t (`handleMousedown()`).
-Montage will always invoke `handleLoginBtnMousedown()` as its purpose is more specific than the other.
+For instance, in the following example the listener object defines two event handlers, one that includes the target’s identifier string (`handleLoginMousedown()`) and one that doesn’t (`handleMousedown()`).
+Montage will always invoke `handleLoginMousedown()` as its purpose is more specific than the other.

 ```js
 // Event handler precedence